IKImageSizeKit

 3840 x 2160Standard video thumbnail recommendationThis is the current official custom thumbnail size for regular 16:9 videos

-Source for regular custom thumbnail specs and Shorts limitations: YouTube Help.
+Source for regular custom thumbnail specs and Shorts thumbnail updates: YouTube Help and YouTube Blog.

 9:16 vs 16:9: the important difference